 Q: I am looking to set up a new chocolatier business and need to get some additional start-up investment.
 I’ve used up my initial savings and my close family and friends are not in a position to help out.
-Which means I need to get a Bank loan!
-However I’ve read and heard the horror stories about how many start-ups and businesses get turned down.
+This means I need to get a Bank loan!
+However, I’ve read and heard the horror stories about how many start-ups and businesses get turned down.
 What’s your advice so that I don’t fall at the first hurdle when I meet the bank manager?

 Strategy Surgeon says: